drogalis/Flat-Map-RB-Tree/README.md

 ## Implementation

-This flat map uses a vector to store the tree nodes, and maintains an approximate [heap](https://en.wikipedia.org/wiki/Heap_(data_structure)#:~:text=In%20computer%20science%2C%20a%20heap,The%20node%20at%20the%20%22top%22) structure for a cache optimized [binary search](https://en.wikipedia.org/wiki/Binary_search#:~:text=Binary%20search%20compares%20the%20target,the%20target%20value%20is%20found.).
+This flat map uses a vector to store the tree nodes, and maintains an approximate [heap](<https://en.wikipedia.org/wiki/Heap_(data_structure)#:~:text=In%20computer%20science%2C%20a%20heap,The%20node%20at%20the%20%22top%22>) structure for a cache optimized [binary search](https://en.wikipedia.org/wiki/Binary_search#:~:text=Binary%20search%20compares%20the%20target,the%20target%20value%20is%20found.).
 In order to validate the correctness of the balancing algorithm, a full tree traversal is performed comparing the flat map to the STL Tree implementation.

+## *Beta Testing*

+ToDo:
+- [ ] 100% code coverage - currently ~50%.
+- [ ] Full support for "copy only" and "move only" keys and values

 ## Usage